puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 We're committed to keeping Internet Explorer a supported, reliable, and safe browser.
 Internet Explorer is still a component of Windows and follows the support lifecycle of the OS on which it's installed.
 For details, see [Lifecycle FAQ - Internet Explorer](https://support.microsoft.com/help/17454/).
 While Microsoft continues to support and update Internet Explorer, the latest features and platform updates will only be available in Microsoft Edge.

-### Why am I receiving the following message “To open this page in IE mode, try updating your PC.”?
+### Why am I receiving the following message “To open this page in Internet Explorer mode, run Windows Update.”?

 You are receiving the message because you are missing the required updates.
 Please see the [prerequisites section](#prerequisites) for the required versions of Windows and Microsoft Edge.

-### Why am I receiving the following message “To open this page in IE mode, try reinstalling Microsoft Edge with administrator privileges.”?
+### Why am I receiving the following message “To open this page in Internet Explorer mode, reinstall Microsoft Edge with administrator privileges.”?

 Microsoft Edge version 77 or later needs to be installed at the system level.